-- Since the early 1990s, chronic myeloid leukaemia incidence rates have decreased by a third (33%) in the UK.
-The decrease is larger in males where rates have decreased by almost two fifths (39%), than in females where rates have decreased by almost a third (30%).
+- Since the early 1990s, chronic myeloid leukaemia incidence rates have decreased by almost a third (31%) in the UK.
+Rates in males have decreased by almost two-fifths (39%), and rates in females have decreased by more than a quarter (27%).

 - Over the last decade, chronic myeloid leukaemia incidence rates have remained stable in the UK.
 Rates in males have remained stable, and rates in females have remained stable.

 - 1 in 840 men and 1 in 1,180 women will be diagnosed with CML during their lifetime.